PurpleHullPeas/MPMD-AutoBedLevel-Cal/advanced/troubleshooting_form.md

 **Have you (optional) rotated any towers (swapping wires and/or M665 XYZ)?** Yes/No - Explain <br/>
 **List any other mods that may affect bed leveling:** N/A <br/>
 **What method did you use to calibrate M665/M666?:** auto_cal_p5.py, auto_cal_p5_v0.py, auto_cal_generic.py, auto_cal_p5_v0.bat, Dennis's spreadsheet, G33, MPMD Marlin 1.1.X's AUTO_CALIBRATE.GCODE, other (explain), etc.  <br/>
+**Did you preheat the bed and/or nozzle prior to software calibration?:** Yes/No, what temperatures?  <br/>
 **Terminal Command Used and/or Batch File Screenshot:** E.G., python3 auto_cal_p5.py [insert inputs here] <br/>
 **Successful?** Yes/No/Partial <br/>
 **Terminal Error:** Screenshot preferred.
 If applicable, copy and paste any script errors here <br/>